mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 For now, this operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).

-### Use Case
+#### Use Case

-This method is very useful if you are deleting multiple records in the database.
+This method is very useful if you are deleting multiple rows in the database.
 It is high-performant in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).

-If you are working to delete range of records from 1000 or beyond, then use this method over [DeleteAll](/operation/deleteall).
+If you are working to delete range of rows from 1000 or beyond, then use this method over [DeleteAll](/operation/deleteall).

-### Special Arguments
+#### Special Arguments

 The arguments `qualifiers` and `usePhysicalPseudoTempTable` is provided on this operation.